 Docent: Mark Aulman, Woodland Tree Foundation

-Shortly before World War I, Bay Area developer, Hewitt Davenport, subdivided the old Richard and Rebecca Beamer homestead and hired a young, talented landscape architect, Mark Daniels, to design something different for Woodland: an upscale, master planned “residential park” with curved streets and round-about with fountain, an architectural gateway, a public park-and pricey home lots set among ancient valley oak trees.
-Daniels’ credentials include designing the 17-Mile Drive in Monterey and Forest Hill and Seacliff posh neighborhoods in San Francisco.
+Shortly before World War I, Bay Area developer, Hewitt Davenport, subdivided the old Richard and Rebecca Beamer homestead and hired a young, talented landscape architect, Mark Daniels, to design something different for Woodland: an upscale, master planned “residential park” with curved streets and round-about with fountain, an architectural gateway, a public park—and pricey home lots set among ancient valley oak trees.
+Daniels’ credentials include designing the 17-Mile Drive in Monterey and the posh Forest Hill and Seacliff neighborhoods in San Francisco.
 A private train was chartered from Sacramento to promote the grand opening of “Beamer’s Woodland Park” in June 1914.
 The complete build out of the Park took more than 40 years, interrupted by WWI, the Great Depression, and WWII, and accounts for the broad range of housing styles.
 Several talented builders left their mark on Beamer Park, including William Fait and Joseph Motroni, whose works will be highlighted on this tour.
 Recent improvements to the public park and tree-scape will also be discussed.

-10:30 AM Tour starts at the Beamer Arches at Third & Beamer streets
+Location: The Beamer Arches at Third & Beamer streets

 While Woodland’s wealthy business and professional classes were building their large houses south of Main Street, working class people were being housed in a creative mix of folk Victorian cottages, bungalows and period revival houses to the north.
 This cross-sectional tour begins at the Electric Train Depot at Main/Second streets and heads north across Heritage Plaza (created out of a section of Second Street) past the handsome Yolo County Administration Building (c1984, which also required removing part of Second Street) and the impressive Yolo County Courthouse (c1917) to residential neighborhoods filled with a variety of classic smaller houses, many lovingly restored or in process.
 Docent Will Anderson has spent several years restoring his Craftsman Bungalow on Second Street and will share stories of his experiences along the way.

-9:30 AM Tour starts at S/W corner of Main and Second streets (across from Heritage Plaza)
+Location: S/W corner of Main and Second streets (across from Heritage Plaza)

 Docent: Will Anderson, Home Restorer, Neighborhood Resident

-Downtown Tour
+Downtown Tours

-10:30 AM Tour begins in front of the Hotel Woodland, Main & College streets
+Location: In front of the Hotel Woodland, Main & College streets

 Docent: David Wilkinson, Woodland historian and author